 Complete Program Listing

 The American Council of Young Political Leaders program strives to create a public diplomacy tool leaders can use to gain global perspective and access to international leaders.
-Each year, El Pomar hosts two delegations of international leaders, introducing them to various community and state leaders.
+Each year, El Pomar hosts several delegations of international leaders, introducing them to various community and state leaders.
 We believe these cultural exchanges serve as an important tool of public diplomacy, encouraging trust, understanding, and goodwill on a personal basis.

 Awards for Excellence

 The Awards for Excellence program recognizes outstanding Colorado nonprofit organizations by presenting them with cash awards for their impressive work to support the people of Colorado.
 In addition, El Pomar recognizes individuals for their outstanding contributions to the nonprofit sector.
 Since its inception in 1989, the Awards for Excellence program has provided more than $6.3 million in grant support to more than 500 nonprofit organizations throughout Colorado.

 El Pomar Fellowship